Key tool breakdown:

 - Start recording directly in Chrome or upload an audio file.
 You can also use Mic Check directly in the editor.

-- If you want to add a remote guest, click ‘invite guest’ on the top right and enter their email.
-This allows them to join you inside Adobe Podcast without connecting via Zoom or Skype.
+- To add a remote guest, click ‘invite guest’ on the top right and enter their email.
+This lets them join you inside Adobe Podcast without connecting via Zoom or Skype.

 - Once you stop recording, you can split your track, add fades, or transcribe your audio into text.

-- Next, highlight the text you want to remove and press delete.
-Adobe Podcast will automatically remove these deleted sections from your audio file.
+- Highlight the text you want to remove and press delete.
+Adobe Podcast will automatically remove those sections from your audio file.

-- You can use Speech Enhance directly inside Adobe Studio to sweeten your audio.
+- You can use Speech Enhance directly inside Adobe Studio to clean up your audio.

-- Add background music from the Adobe stock library or upload a .wav file of your own.
-You can set the track as an intro/outro or turn it into background music.
+- Add background music from the Adobe stock library or upload a WAV file of your own.
+You can set the track as an intro/outro or use it as background music.

-- You can download your finished podcast episode or use the ‘share’ button to send it to a friend, boss, or colleague.
+- Download your finished podcast episode or use the ‘share’ button to send it to a colleague.

-Note that Adobe Podcast: Studio is only available in English (and only for those using Chrome).
+Adobe Podcast Studio is only available in English and only for those using Chrome.

-With the paid plan (aka Express Premium), you can unlock expanded features for both tools.
-Prices start at $9.99 USD.
-You can also test the plan with a 30-day free trial.
+With the paid plan (Express Premium), you unlock expanded features for both tools.
+Prices start at $9.99 USD, with a 30-day free trial available.

 Check out our in-depth article on podcast analytics to learn more about the benefits of creating a consistent release schedule for your podcast.

-Adobe Podcast’s AI tools are a good fit for podcasters unfamiliar with traditional DAWs.
-You can also edit podcasts directly from your browser, which means there’s no need to pay for (or download) large editing programs.
+Adobe Podcast’s AI tools suit podcasters who aren’t familiar with traditional DAWs (digital audio workstations) such as Reaper.
+You can edit podcasts directly from your browser, with no need to pay for or install large editing programs.

 Alternatives to Adobe Podcast: Enhance Speech